Dominik-Gryko/Dominik/README.md

 # Dominik
 - Im Dominik
-- I code in Python
+- I code in Python and C#